yp-edu/yp-edu.github.io/pages/_articles/fhe-for-open-model-audits.md

 >
 > If you want to go deeper and learn about the actual algorithms implemented have a look at [Zama's blog](https://www.zama.ai).
 I especially recommend their [101](https://www.zama.ai/post/homomorphic-encryption-101) on FHE, which clearly explains bootstrapping and its application to neural networks.
 In general, they have great resources, tutorials, and stories for crypto experts, but also for less technical wanderers.

   In practice, you need to remember that all the computations are done with integers and are slower.
-With Zama's library [`conrete-ml`](https://docs.zama.ai/concrete-ml), you don't need to handle or write any crypto code.
+With Zama's library [`concrete-ml`](https://docs.zama.ai/concrete-ml), you don't need to handle or write any crypto code.
 You'll be able to manipulate and customise your `torch` model at will, providing that you use supported operations.
-Indeed, when you compile your model, it will be translated under the hood into FHE-friendly operations. [`conrete-ml`](https://docs.zama.ai/concrete-ml) provides native APIs to create an FHE model from a regular `torch` or `sklearn` model.
+Indeed, when you compile your model, it will be translated under the hood into FHE-friendly operations. [`concrete-ml`](https://docs.zama.ai/concrete-ml) provides native APIs to create an FHE model from a regular `torch` or `scikit-learn` model.
 They made it so easy, it would be a shame not to use it!

 > [!tip] Universal ML
 >